Handforth Road, Wilmslow, Cheshire SK9 2LX

 ahughes@thewilmslowacademy.co.uk

-In maths, the children will be reviewing column addition and subtraction and looking at when these are the most suitable methods.
-They will be using column addition with numbers up to 4 digits.
+In maths, the children will be continuing to learn about multiplying and dividing by 10 and 100.
+They will find out what happens when one factor is made 10 or 100 times the size and what happens when the dividend is made 10 or 100 times the size.
 The children will also practise mental methods for solving problems.
 Practice and recall of multiplication facts will be a focus throughout the year, the aim being for the children to know all the times tables up to 12x12.

 Please note that Class 9 will have outdoor PE on Wednesdays and indoor PE on Fridays.